 When the CEO issues, renews, amends, or accepts the surrender of, a waste collection permit the CEO must notify the local government in the district of which the waste collection is carried out.

-[Regulation 12 amended in Gazette 1 Jul 2011 p.
+[Regulation 12 amended: Gazette 1 Jul 2011 p.
 2721.]

 13. Particulars of permits to be recorded